-- We had no shareholder right to: Cumulative voting
+- We had no shareholder right to:

+- Cumulative voting

-Call a special meeting
+- Call a special meeting

-Act by written consent
+- Act by written consent

-An Independent Chairman
+- An Independent Chairman

-Or even a Lead Director
+- Or even a Lead Director

 - Our management should show that it has the leadership initiative to adopt the above Board accountability items instead of leaving it to shareholders to take the initiative in proposing such improvements.

-- Our Board failed to adopt a shareholder proposal which won majority vote at our 2008 annual meeting: Cumulative Voting (51% support) - Our Company will take three years to transition to annual election of each director when the transition could have been completed in one year. - Our full board met only six times in a year. - · Only 49% of CEO pay was incentive based. - The voting figures at our 2007 annual meeting were withheld from shareholders for two months except for certain privileged shareholders. - Two directors had 17 to 26-years tenure (independence concern) and constituted 50% of our key nomination committee including the chairmanship:
+- Our Board failed to adopt two shareholder proposals which won majority vote at our 2008 annual meeting:

+- Cumulative Voting (51% support)

+- Our Company will take three years to transition to annual election of each director when the transition could have been completed in one year.

+- Our full board met only six times in a year.

+- Only 49% of CEO pay was incentive based.

+- The voting figures at our 2007 annual meeting were withheld from shareholders for two months except for certain privileged shareholders.

+- Two directors had 17 to 26-years tenure (independence concern) and constituted 50% of our key nomination committee including the chairmanship:

-Marc Langland
+- Marc Langland

-Byron Mallott
+- Byron Mallott

-• The Alaska Air board was the only significant directorship for six of our nine directors:
+- The Alaska Air board was the only significant directorship for six of our nine directors:

-Byron Mallott
+- Byron Mallott

-Mark Hamilton
+- Mark Hamilton

-Marc Langland
+- Marc Langland

-Dennis Madsen
+- Dennis Madsen

-Patricia Bedient
+- Patricia Bedient

-Jessie Knight
+- Jessie Knight